NclRSE-Training/git-ultra-novice/_episodes/14-branching.md

 We can do so by adding the `-d` flag to the `git branch` command.

 ~~~
-git branch -d pythondev
+git branch -d desserts
 ~~~
 {: .bash}

 ~~~
-Deleted branch pythondev (was x792csa1).
+Deleted branch desserts (was x792csa1).
 ~~~
 {: .output}

-And because we don't want to keep the changes in the `bashdev` branch, we can delete the `bashdev` branch as well
+Alfredo decides he doesn't want to keep the starters branch either.
+So he wants delete it.

 ~~~
 $ git branch -d bashdev
 ~~~
 {: .bash}

 ~~~
-error: The branch 'bashdev' is not fully merged.
+error: The branch 'starters' is not fully merged.
-If you are sure you want to delete it, run 'git branch -D bashdev'.
+If you are sure you want to delete it, run 'git branch -D starters'.
 ~~~
 {: .output}

-Since we've never merged the changes from the `bashdev` branch, git warns us about deleting them and tells us to use the `-D` flag instead.
+Since we've never merged the changes from the `starters` branch, git warns us about deleting them and tells us to use the `-D` flag instead.

 Since we really want to delete this branch we will go ahead and do so.

 ~~~
-git branch -D bashdev
+git branch -D starters
 ~~~
 {: .bash}

 ~~~
-Deleted branch bashdev (was 2n779ds).
+Deleted branch starters (was 2n779ds).
 ~~~
 {: .output}